Getting safely through Great Yarmouth

 If in doubt whether it's safe to cross, call Broads Control on 01603 756056 or Great Yarmouth Yacht Station on 01493 842794.

-• At slack, low water the current is weaker so it's easier to moor and there is more room under bridges.
-If you try to cross at high water you may not get under bridges and there is nowhere safe to wait for the tide to drop if you are on Breydon side.
+• If you try to cross at high water, you may not get under bridges and there is nowhere safe to wait for the tide to drop if you are on Breydon side.
+To find out when low water is at Great Yarmouth Yacht Station check the tide tables.

 • It will take about 2¼ hours to get to Great Yarmouth from Acle and about 2 hours from Reedham or St Olaves.